.png)

 - A noi non piace viaggiare.
 (We don't like travelling)

-Here are some examples with
+Some examples with

-the verb “piacere”.
+the verb “piacere”:

 - Le piace viaggiare.
 (She likes travelling)